njmoore018/python_data_structures/1-queues.md

 my_list.append(item)
 ```

-- Dequeue: Remove an item from the front of the queue.
+- `Dequeue`: Remove an item from the front of the queue.
 Because a list requires all items to be shifted forward after one is removed, this operation has an efficiency of O(n).
 ```python
 # List with items in it
 my_list = ["me","you"]